univention/univention-corporate-server/doc/manual/user-management/umc.rst

    Initial user password

-By default a simplified wizard for creating a user is shown, which only requests the most important settings.
-All attributes can be shown by clicking on :guilabel:`Advanced`.
-The simplified wizard can be deactivated by setting the
+By default, the *Users* module shows a simplified wizard for creating a user.
+The wizard only requests the most important settings.
+To see all user account attributes as in :numref:`user-create-advanced`, click :guilabel:`Advanced` in the wizard.

+You can deactivate the simplified wizard by setting the
 |UCSUCRV| :envvar:`directory/manager/web/modules/users/user/wizard/disabled` to
-``true``.
+``true`` and restarting the :program:`univention-management-console-server`.

 .. _user-create-advanced: